Walter Powell (MP for Malmesbury): Disappearance

 The Meteorological Society had borrowed a balloon called Saladin from the War Office.
-On 10 December 1881, Powell accompanied Captain Templer and Mr A. Agg-Gardner, brother of James Agg-Gardner MP, in an ascent at Bath, Somerset.
+On 10 December 1881, Powell accompanied James Templer and A. Agg-Gardner, brother of James Agg-Gardner MP, in an ascent at Bath, Somerset.
 The balloon was carried over Somerset to Exeter and then into Dorset.
 The crew tried to descend near Bridport but the balloon hit the ground so hard that Templer was thrown out.
 As a result, the balloon rose again; Agg-Gardner fell out from a height of about 8 ft and broke his leg, and Powell, remaining in the car, was swept out to sea to the south-east.
 He was last seen waving his hand to Captain Templer.
 It seemed likely that he might have crashed into the English Channel, and a search was made for three days.
 The beaches on England's southern coast were combed for washed-up wreckage or clues, but neither Powell nor the balloon were recovered.
 The by-election to replace him as MP for Malmesbury was held on 7 March 1882.